 - Evidence-Based Best Practices: Physical Restraints (PDF) provides an overview of the best practice recommendations for physical restraint use, reduction and elimination.

 Resources from Other Organizations

-- Dementia Care Practice Recommendations for Assisted Living Residences and Nursing Homes is a guide for providing quality care to residents with dementia, and include recommendations for providing care without the use of physical restraints.
+- Dementia Care Practice Recommendations for Assisted Living Residences and Nursing Homes is a guide for providing quality care to people with dementia, including recommendations for providing care without the use of physical restraints.

-- Tools: Physical Restraints (PDF format) includes information about basic assessment, assessment tools, falls, behavior problems, wandering and medical necessity.
+- Tools: Physical Restraints (PDF) includes information about basic assessment, assessment tools, falls, behavior problems, wandering and medical necessity.